simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 25-Nov 27 2025
+Radio Blackout Forecast for Nov 26-Nov 28 2025

-              Nov 25        Nov 26        Nov 27
+              Nov 26        Nov 27        Nov 28
 R1-R2           15%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 25-27 Nov.
+Rationale: There is a slight chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will remain through 28 Nov.

 ```